-All big shows nowadays are programmed onto a computer for split-second precision of firing.
-The music, firing list, timings and cues are all programmed into the computer.
+All big shows nowadays are programmed into a computer for split-second precision of firing.
+The music, firing list, timings, and cues are all programmed into the computer.

 The fireworks need to be sourced.
-Although all display companies will keep large stocks sufficient for most displays, fireworks may be bought in specially for a competition or a very special occasion .
+Although all display companies will keep large stocks sufficient for most displays, fireworks may be brought in specially for a competition or a very special occasion.
 Crews have to be booked and briefed, transport arranged, and all of the necessary equipment assembled together or built specially.

 Please click on the images below to learn what piece of equipment is being used.

 When the hardware is set out according to the display layout the fireworks are distributed to the corresponding item.
 Next, fireworks are fused together into their correct sequences.
-This might involve the use of delays or slower fuses to achieve timing but this is often uneccessary if the show is fired using a remote firing box, or by computer.
+This might involve the use of delays or slower fuses to achieve timing but this is often unnecessary if the show is fired using a remote firing system, or by computer.

 Only small displays are fired by hand so the next step is to insert a pyrotechnic igniter or electric match at the correct point in each fuse run.
 The lead from the igniter is connected to the firing box, usually through one or more hubs or distribution points.
-Throughout this process the fireworks will have been fixed to their framework, or loaded into the mortars.
+Throughout this process, the fireworks will have been fixed to their framework or loaded into the mortar tubes.